 - Reconsideration: the first level of appeal is called a reconsideration.
 This involves a complete review of the disability application by a new examiner who was not involved in the original denial.
 It is basically like a second chance at the original application.
 New evidence can be submitted and considered in the reconsideration.

 - ALJ Hearing: if the reconsideration results in another denial, applicants can request a second level of appeal that involves a hearing before an Administrative Law Judge (ALJ).
-The ALJ hearing is similar to a courtroom trial in that applicants can testify and call witnesses (such as medical experts) to testify in support of their application for benefits.
+The hearing with an Administrative Law Judge is similar to a courtroom trial in that applicants can testify and call witnesses (such as medical experts) to testify in support of their application for benefits.
+It is less formal than Maryland Circuit Court.

 - SSA Appeals Council: if an applicant disagrees with the ruling of the ALJ they can request another review of that decision by the Social Security Appeals Council.
 The Appeals Council can deny the appeal request if it believes that the ALJ may the correct decision.
 If the Appeals Council elects to review a case, it can issue its own decision or remand the case back to the ALJ.